PseudoSyntax/Ubuntu-20.04-Kernel-Setup-Instructions/README.md

 ## **Summary**

 Hopefully this helped you set up the VM and kernel properly.
-If you do find issues please let me know via commets or commits.
+If you do find issues please let me know via comments or commits.
 This guide was intended for new Linux users who want to know how to build a kernel on Ubuntu as well as a reference for me if my VM ever gets corrupted.